fubuloubu/ERC4626/README.md

 Total number of underlying assets that can be deposited.

-MUST return `2 ** 256 - 1` to specify there is no maximum amount of assets that may be deposited.
+MUST return `2 ** 256 - 1` if there is no limit on the maximum amount of assets that may be deposited.
 MAY be used in the `previewDeposit` or `deposit` methods for `assets` input parameter.

 ```yaml